Viole-Grace/Python_Sem_IV/README.md

 # Python_Sem_IV
-Solution of Python Programming Questions of the Question Bank for Sem IV SEE.
+Question Bank solutions in PYTHON,covered in Sem IV SEE